 The recipient of several awards, he has received a Fellowship from the Winston Churchill Memorial Trust and grants from Musica Britannica, Society for American Music, The Prince's Trust, and Music & Letters Trust.
+He has been a Visiting Fellow at Harvard University and a Visiting Composer at Gonville and Caius College, Cambridge.
 As a composer he has received commissions from churches across the USA and from the American Guild of Organists.
-In Spring, 2017 he will be a Fulbright Scholar teaching at The Rimsky-Korsakov St. Petersburg State Conservatory, Russia.
+In Spring 2017, he was a Fulbright Scholar teaching at The Rimsky-Korsakov St. Petersburg State Conservatory, Russia.

 He began his study of the organ with Robert Court and Nicolas Kynaston, having also studied the piano and trumpet.
 In 1994, he moved to the USA to pursue advanced study at The Juilliard School, The Hartt School, University of Hartford, (BM, summa cum laude), and the Institute of Sacred Music, Yale University (MM).
 His principal teachers were John Weaver, Larry Allen, Thomas Murray, and William Porter (improvisation).
-In 2009, he returned to the UK as a Doctoral Fellow at the University of Durham during which time he was also a Visiting Fellow at Harvard University.
+In 2009, he returned to the UK as a Doctoral Fellow at the University of Durham.
 He completed his PhD (Historical Musicology) in 2012.
 He also holds the diplomas of Fellow of the Royal College of Organists and Fellow of the Royal Schools of Music.